-where nMaxVid is the maximum number of video position changes; nPos is the number of viewing positions.
-For example, if a scene lasts one minute, there are 6 viewing positions between which you can move freely in all directions, and the transformation lasts one second, you will need to generate a total of 1800 one-second videos.
-The number and size of the transformation videos depend on the number of transformation directions, the duration of the transformations and the total duration of the scene.
-For the example case, the total file size of the transformations is:
+nMaxAvg is the maximum number of video transitions. nPos parameter is the number of viewing positions.

+If a scene lasts one minute, there are 6 viewing positions, you can move freely in all directions, and the transition lasts one second - it is necessary to generate a total of 1800 one-second videos.
+The number and size of the transition videos depend on the number of transition directions, the duration of the transitions and the total duration of the scene.
+For the example case, the total file size of the transitions is:

 1800 * 25 / 8 = 5625 Mb = 5.625 Gb for a bandwidth of 25 Mbps;